STATEMENT OF FAITH

 The Holy Spirit

 We believe that the Holy Spirit is equal with the Father and the Son.
 He is the third member of the Trinity.
 We believe that the Holy Spirit has always been at work in the world, beginning with his participation in Creation.
-The Spirit has come to glorify the Son and, apart from him, there is no way to come to saving faith in Christ.
+The Spirit has come to glorify the Son.
+Apart from him, there is no way to come to saving faith in Christ.
 He triumphs over our resistance, he awakens the dead and removes our blindness in order that we might come to salvation for the glory of the Father and the Son.
 The Spirit lives in every Christian from the moment of salvation and convicts us of sin, enables us to love and obey God, and provides spiritual gifts to every believer.

 ( Acts 5:3-4; Genesis 1:2; John 16:13-14; 2 Corinthians 4:4-6; Romans 8:7-9; John 16:8-11; Gal 5:22; 1 Cor 12:4-11 )